AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 |gpro| compilers, in the .ali or .gli file corresponding to each Ada or C
 unit, respectively.

-Source coverage obligations are produced by the :option:`-gnateS` compilation option for Ada and by the :option:`-fdump-scos` option for C. Accurate mapping of the execution traces back to source level obligations requires :option:`-g` :option:`-fpreserve-control-flow`.
+Source coverage obligations are produced by the :option:`-fdump-scos` compilation option.
+Accurate mapping of the execution traces back to source level obligations requires :option:`-g` :option:`-fpreserve-control-flow`.
 These options must be used to compile the sources you wish to analyze later on.
 Optimization is supported up to :option:`-O1`, with inlining allowed.

 Once your application is built, the analysis proceeds in two steps: |gcvrun|
 is used to produce execution traces, then |gcvcov| to generate coverage